-To be eligible for department and College scholarships, applicants must be declared, professional-level allied sciences majors enrolled at NDSU and in good academic and conduct standing in the College of Health Professions.
+To be eligible for department and College scholarships, applicants must be declared, professional-level allied sciences majors enrolled at NDSU and in good academic and conduct standing in the College of Health and Human Sciences.

 Allied Sciences Alumni & Friends